Gavin Martin: Life and career

-Music journalist and writer Gavin Martin was born in Belfast, Northern Ireland 1961.
-The family moved to Bangor, County Down in 1964, and Martin lived there until 1979.
-He was educated at Ballyholme Primary School (1966 - 1972) Bangor Grammar School (1972-1976) and Bangor Technical College (1977).
+Gavin Martin was born in Belfast, Northern Ireland, in 1961.
+His family moved to Bangor, County Down in 1964, and Martin lived there until 1979.
+He was educated at Ballyholme Primary School (1966–1972) Bangor Grammar School (1972–1976) and Bangor Technical College (1977).

-Martin's first piece was published in 1974 in John Sadler's Sun Pop Column when he was 13.
+Martin's first piece was published in 1974 in John Sadler's The Sun pop column when he was 13.
 In 1977, he co-founded and published the punk fanzine Alternative Ulster, which soon lent its title to the Stiff Little Fingers song.
-Contributors to the fanzine include Mark E Smith of The Fall whom Gavin brought to Belfast to play at a time when the Northern Irish civil unrest known as The Troubles (1969-1997) meant many bands refused to tour in the province.
-Alternative Ulster covered the rise of Belfast's punk scene with reviews and interviews of local bands such as Rudi, Ruefrex, Protex Blue, & The Undertones, and key events like the visit to Belfast of The Clash in 1977.
+Contributors to the fanzine included Mark E. Smith of the Fall, whom Martin brought to Belfast to play at a time when the Northern Irish civil unrest known as the Troubles (1969–1997) meant many bands refused to tour in the province.
+Alternative Ulster covered the rise of Belfast's punk scene with reviews and interviews of local bands such as Rudi, Ruefrex, Protex Blue, and the Undertones, and key events like the visit to Belfast of the Clash in 1977.

-Martin had his first professional writings on music published in the NME in his teens when he became NME Irish correspondent from 1978-1979, covering the Northern Irish punk/post-punk music scene.
+Martin had his first professional writings on music published in the NME in his teens when he became the NMEs Irish correspondent from 1978–1979, covering the Northern Irish punk/post-punk music scene.

 He moved to London in late 1979, and became a features writer and later media editor for the NME.
 In a lengthy career writing for the magazine, he interviewed and wrote features on many of the leading musicians of the period, including Marvin Gaye, Nina Simone, James Brown, BB King, Willie Dixon, Willie Nelson, Joe Strummer, Bruce Springsteen, The Sex Pistols, U2 (whose first feature article he wrote), Van Morrison, Neil Young, Madonna, Leonard Cohen, and many more.

 Martin went on to edit the paper's movie section interviewing stars such as Dave Allen, Denzel Washington and Al Pacino.
-He also hosted and curated the annual NME Rock n Reel film events at The NFT Film Festival with Blur, Noddy Holder, Matt Lucas, Quentin Tarantino and Mike Leigh among the guests.
+He also hosted and curated the annual NME Rock n Reel film events at the NFT Film Festival with Blur, Noddy Holder, Matt Lucas, Quentin Tarantino and Mike Leigh among the guests.